Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 - DeepSeek V3.1 (open source, MIT license).
 We'll run this one on [OpenRouter](https://openrouter.ai/).
 - Qwen3 Coder 480B A35B (open source, Apache 2.0 license), by Alibaba.
 We'll also run this one on OpenRouter.

 The first one is the one that everyone knows.
 It's unfortunate that for many, it's also where their awareness of LLMs ends.
-Many people don't even know that alternatives exist - let's change that!
+Many people don't even know that open source alternatives exist - let's change that!

 ## Putting LLMs to the test